Recording Item Donations

 Quality levels in Charity Record

-- Medium: Items in good usable condition with moderate wear (average used)
+- Medium: Good usable condition with moderate wear

 Select the quality level that matches your item's condition

-You can deduct items in less than good condition if all of these apply:
+You can deduct a clothing or household item in less than good used condition if all of these apply:

 - You obtain a qualified appraisal and attach it to your tax return